 Pro Tip: It’s a good idea not to add any potential customers to the group until you’ve finished setting it up – you’ll want them to see it at its best!

 Finally, you’ll also need to select your group’s privacy setting.
 Public groups are open to all.
 Closed groups can be found by anyone but only members can see posts.
 Secret groups are – well, secret!
 Only selected members can locate or view a secret group’s content.

-It’s then time to add a description to your group.
+Now it’s time to add a description for your newly created Facebook group.
 Use it to describe what the group is, who it’s for and how Facebook users can benefit from joining.
 This is also the time to choose a cover photo for your group, so choose one that accurately reflects your services.

-Once your group is looking the part, the final step is promoting your Facebook group to encourage users to join.
+Once your freshly-created Facebook group is looking the part, the final step is promoting your group to encourage users to join.
 You could try:

 - Including the link to your group in newsletters or correspondence with existing customers.

 - Posting about it on your social media pages and pinning the post or tweet for extra visibility.